Particular/docs.particular.net/persistence/sql/sqlserver-combining-persistence-wth-transport.md

 ## Connection behavior

-When combining SQL Server transport and persistence using the Sql dialect, the connection behaves differently based on whether the [Outbox](/nservicebus/outbox/) is used or not.
+When combining SQL Server transport and persistence using the Sql dialect, the connection behaves differently based on whether the [Outbox](/nservicebus/outbox/) is enabled or disabled.
 This influences where the saga data is stored.

 ### Without Outbox